Introducing Kubectl with Oracle Cloud Native Environment

 1. Concisely confirm the node information.

-This command display an abridged listing showing the node names (NAME), node roles (ROLES) and the Kubernetes version (VERSION)
+This command displays an abridged listing showing the node names (NAME), node roles (ROLES), and the Kubernetes version (VERSION)

 kubectl get nodes